camunda/camunda-docs-static/get-started/content/bpmn20/project-setup.md

 ---

-title: 'Setup a Maven project for Camunda'
+title: 'Setup a Java Project for BPMN 2.0'
 weight: 20

 menu: